Semrush Pricing (2026) — Which Plan is Best for You?

 • An on-page SEO checker — this assesses your content and gives you ideas on how to improve it.

-The important thing to note about Semrush Starter — and indeed all the other Semrush plans under discussion here — is that various limits apply to how you can access all the above data (and how often).
+The important thing to note about Semrush Starter — and indeed all the other Semrush plans under discussion here — is that various limits apply to how you can access the above data (and how often).

 The key limits of the Starter plan to be aware of are as follows: